waittim/graph-fraud-detection/README.md

-# Fraud Detection in Graph
+# Fraud Detection in Graph Neural Network

 Many online businesses lose billions of dollars to fraud each year, but machine learning-based fraud detection models can help businesses predict which interactions or users are likely to be fraudulent in order to reduce losses.